danielmapar/business-relationship-graph-demo/README.md

 # Local Development

-This is the setup repository for the Intuit system design exercise.
-It contains a `Vagrantfile` with the VM setup for executing the platform-api service.
+This is the setup repository for a demo Business Relationship Graph service.
+It contains a `Vagrantfile` with the VM setup for executing the platform-api service and platform-frontend UI.

 ### Getting Started with VirtualBox